OneSparse/OneSparse/README.md

 - lookup semirings with base name and object "lookup('any_pair', A)" for type specific semiring

-- semiring functions "plus_times(A, B)"
+- semiring functions? "plus_times(A, B)"

 - Wrap LAGraph

 - Zero-copy into python-graphblas objects in plpythonu

-- psycopg2 adapters to python-graphblas
+- psycopg2 packed binary adapters to python-graphblas